gafabic/gafabic.github.io/Writeups/HoneynetWriteup.md

 Number one, I was able to resolve the IP as originating in Peru.
 I also checked the list of users that IP had attempted to use during their initial spraying attacks in order to profile what kind of actor they may be or what kind of target they may show interest in.
 Unfortunately, the userlist they seem to have used was very generic, populated entirely out of common services one may expect to find in production environments, and as such was not particularly helpful in fingerprinting.

-A quick check at virustotal, however, did show that others had reported the same IP as being malicious, phishing-related, and malware-related.
+A quick check at Virustotal, however, did show that others had reported the same IP as being malicious, phishing-related, and malware-related.
 No attribution to any particular organizations was made, however.
 This, in addition to the generic userlist leads me to believe that this is likely just a criminal hacker not associated with a larger support network.

 If I had more time with my Azure trial, I would have liked to do further digging into this attacker and monitor more of what they do.
 As it is, I would currently simply recommend their IP be added to a blocklist, and move on.

 ## Issues/Lessons learned

-First and foremost from my lessons learned by this exercise is that the method I set up for logging commands was insufficient.
+The first and foremost lesson learned from this exercise is that the method I set up for logging commands was insufficient.
 Upon further research, I have found that any methodology that makes use of `history` in Linux is easily evaded by the addition of a single whitespace before a command.
 While I cannot be certain that this is what the Peruvian IP had done to evade my logging, it is by far the simplest way to hide and shows that my logging method requires further examination.
 After further research, in future deployments of linux machines where I need to log commands, I will instead opt to use `auditd` which is far more robust.

 Secondly, I found that I need to be more specific with what services I run.
-While experience with my own home lab means that I am able to run whatever I want with impunity.
-However, this attitude on a cloud account lead me to running out of credits owing to services that I was not actively using - in this case the biggest spender was Microsoft Defender for Cloud.
+Experience with my own home lab means that I am able to run whatever I want with impunity; however, this attitude on a cloud account lead me to running out of credits owing to services that I was not actively using - in this case the biggest spender was Microsoft Defender for Cloud.
 While I had plans to use this service, I set it up far in advance of actually making use of it, meaning that it ended up eating a lot of my credits just existing and by the time I wanted to start digging into it, the trial was nearly over.
 I will need to be more purposeful about when I start services in cloud environments - even when I know that I _will_ want to be using them down the line.

-I did get some interesting information that I want to dig into further down the line from this experiment, however.
-Primarily, I am very curious about the discrepany in IPs attacking different services and why that may be.
+I did, however, get some interesting information from this experiment that I want to dig deeper into further down the line.
+Primarily, I am very curious about the discrepancy in IPs attacking different services and why that may be.
 Some have posited that RDP traffic from China is limited because China's "great firewall" may play havoc with RDP traffic.
 I do not know for certain if it is true, but a nationwide security policy would make sense as an explanation for why there is such a stark difference in RDP and SSH attacks from China.

 I would, however, want to set some things up differently before further examination of this question.
 While my results are intriguing, I do not think that a sample size of one machine for each service is adequate for drawing larger conclusions.
 With more time and funds down the line, I would rather like to see if I could make a number of different machines for each service, spread across different geographic regions, and then see if the results still show the same discrepancy that they did here.